Actual radio image of a black hole (Source: here)

 Yet, despite their phenomenal successes, Quantum Theory and General Relativity are to all intents and purposes incompatible.
 Let me try to illustrate the nature of this incompatibility.

 In Quantum Theory, time is absolute, meaning everyone experiences time the same way, whereas General Relativity regards time as subjective, meaning that time varies (is ‘relative to’) the position and momentum of the observer.
-Quantum Theory treats time and space as entirely different and unrelated concepts, while General Relativity regards time and space as an integral entity called spacetime.
+Quantum Theory treats time and space as different and unrelated concepts, while General Relativity regards time and space as an integral entity (spacetime).

 Â

-Brian Kiefer, my inspirational high school chemistry teacher, likened the problem of observing sub-atomic entities to bouncing a bowling ball off a mosquito to discern its contours!
+Brian Kiefer, my inspirational high school chemistry teacher, likened the challenge of observing sub-atomic entities to trying to discern the contours of a mosquito by bouncing a bowling ball off the mosquito!

 Â

-While the Heisenberg Uncertainty Principle is hugely important in Quantum Theory, it plays no part in General Relativity.
+The Heisenberg Uncertainty Principle plays no part in General Relativity.
 At macro level, it makes no sense to say the location and momentum of objects can only be determined with non-zero probability.
 Take the example of yourself!
 Do you know where you are in this moment in time?
 Do you know if you are moving?
 Yes, of course you do!

 Â

-Given these rather fundamental differences between Quantum Theory and General Relativity much of the research undertaken to reconcile the two theories has focused on gravity, particularly in the context of black holes.
+Given these rather fundamental differences between Quantum Theory and General Relativity, much of the research undertaken to reconcile the two theories has focused on black holes in which both General Relativity and Quantum Theory ought, in principle, to co-exist.

-Gravity is special, because it is the only fundamental force, which does not (yet) have a known particle base (although such a particle has already been given a name, graviton).
-By contrast, the three fundamental forces in the Standard Model each have one; photons and electrons are the particles in magnetic and electrical fields, while gluons and W and Z bosons are particles in the strong and weak force fields, respectively.
+At the surface of a blck hole, the bending of spacetime increases sharply.
+We call this bending of spacetime gravity.
+It is the only fundamental ‘force’, which does not have a known particle base (although such a particle has already been given a name, graviton).
+By contrast, the three fundamental forces in the Standard Model each have a particle base; photons and electrons are the particles in magnetic and electrical fields, while gluons and W and Z bosons are particles in the strong and weak force fields, respectively.

 It not clear if the force is with gravity (Source: here)